The Caribou of Fogo Island

 Fogo Island's Caribou Herd: Facts, habits, and where you might find them

 • 2.
 Did you know caribou are excellent swimmers?
 Swimming between the islands is a way of life for the Fogo Island herd.
 Their large hooves, which act as snowshoes on land, make excellent paddles in the water; and the hollow hair shafts, which keep them warm in winter, help them stay buoyant while swimming.
+This behaviour is rarely seen in other herds across Canada.

 Plan Your Stay